royalt1234/ansible-config-mgt/README.md

-# ansible-config-mgt First test of The new config
+# ansible-config-mgt First test of The new config.Test